 The department is a 'transition zone' between northern France and southern France, and some of the coastal areas have a very warm micro-climate with a great deal of sunshine, and warmer conditions than you would expect.
 Away from the beaches and coast the countryside here is largely flat, with small scale agricultural and crops such as sunflowers and maize interspersed with small woodlands.

 Charente-Maritime coast and islands

-The most well known of these is the Ile-de-Ré, just off the coast from La Rochelle with popular villages including Ars-en-Ré to the north-west, Flotte-en-Ré to the south-east, and the centrally placed fortified town of Saint-Martin-de-Ré.
+The most well known of these is the Ile-de-Ré, just off the coast from La Rochelle and with popular villages including Ars-en-Ré to the north-west, Flotte-en-Ré to the south-east, and the centrally placed fortified village of Saint-Martin-de-Ré.

 There are many boat excursions available from the coast of Charente-Maritime, to see the islands, the Gironde estuary, the lighthouses, the coastline...these boat trips leave from many of the ports eg Royan, La Rochelle, Meschers (for the Gironde estuary), Marennes and Fouras (to see the oyster beds).

 Quieter than the coast to the north of the department, the Ile d'Oleron and coastal resorts to the south also have much to offer.
 Royan has a pleasant seafront and easy access to several Charente-Maritime beaches.